Access Free Nevada Marriage Records: License Search

 Individuals will need to provide the marriage information and pay the fees, listed above, to secure a certificate in person.

-The Marriage License Bureau is open seven days a week from 8 a.m. to midnight, including on holidays.
+The Marriage License Bureau is open 7 days a week from 8 a.m. to midnight, including on holidays.
 The Government Center office is open Monday through Thursday from 7:30 a.m. to 5 p.m.

 Clark County Clerk’s Office – Marriage License Bureau